jojimanos/burger_app/README.md

 and open http://localhost:3000 in your browser to see the result.

 Before you can access the index.jsx page you will be redirected to the login and registration pages.

+To use the email sender service of [sendgrid see:](https://www.freecodecamp.org/news/how-to-build-a-working-contact-form-with-sendgrid-and-next-js/)